Bill Sponsored by Downey, Lampitt, Schaer, Houghtaling, Benson, Singleton, Muoio & DeAngelo

 The bill amends the Law Against Discrimination to strengthen protections against employment discrimination and thereby promote equal pay for women by prohibiting any employer from:

 Screening a job applicant based on the applicant's wage or salary history, including by requiring the applicant's prior wages, salaries or benefits satisfy any minimum or maximum criteria, or relying on the applicant's salary in determining a salary amount for the applicant at any stage in the hiring process, including finalizing the employment contract;

 Inquiring, in writing or otherwise, about the salary history of a job applicant, including, but not limited to, the applicant's compensation and benefits, except that the employer may seek the history if the prospective employee voluntarily, without employer coercion, provides the employer with a written authorization; and

 Taking reprisals against any employee for disclosing to any other employee or former employee of the employer information regarding the job title, occupational category, rate of compensation, the gender, race, ethnicity, military status, or national origin of the employee or any other employee or former employee of the employer.

 "The gender wage gap puts women at a disadvantage before they even enter the workforce," said Houghtaling (D-Monmouth).
 "These provisions can help put an end to this injustice by ensuring that salaries for new hires are not based on a system that is inherently biased against women."

 "Women earn approximately 21 percent less than men.
-The disparity is even greater for African-American women and Latinas.
+The disparity is even greater for African American women and Latinas.
 Women have made great strides in the workforce.
 That this imparity still exists is disgraceful," said DeAngelo (D-Mercer/Middlesex).
 "We owe it to our daughters to do better.
-This is one step toward a more just workplace for working women."
+This is one step towards a more just workplace for working women."